kenzierocks/beat-dropper/README.md

 You should then see a new file appear.
 If, for example, you gave it `All Star.mp3`, you would have a file named `All Star [Identity].wav`.
 This name includes info on what was done to the file in the brackets.

+### Build and Run
+There's no releases yet, or any planned, so to get up and running simply type `./gradlew installDist` at your terminal.
+Then you can run `./build/install/beat-dropper/bin/beat-dropper` in place of `beat-dropper` in the above commands.